 If you add it all up then, it comes just to shy of 60k.
 That’s with none of my labour accounted for, and about $1500 of gear that I sold, with about $1000 in gear we already had.
 Call it around 58k total, and it would be close enough.

 It’s certainly not a small chunk of money, but also not nearly as expensive as many other options.
 If we’d bought a 79 series, a Y62 Patrol, or a 200 Series, we would have paid more off the bat even without a single modification.

 In hindsight, I should have done this long before dumping the money I did into our 80 series, but you live and learn.

-If you have any questions, let me know; happy to answer them!
+If you have any questions, let us know; we are happy to answer them!